hreinberger/mondu-node/README.md

 You can register the webhooks for two topics at the moment:

-- orders by clicking upon `Regiter Order Webhook`,
+- orders by clicking upon `Register Order Webhook`,

-- invoices by clicking upon `Regiter Invoice Webhook`,
+- invoices by clicking upon `Register Invoice Webhook`,

 If there there other webhooks registerd for a given topic, please use `Remove` button to remove the endpoint and register the new one.